apache/nuttx/configs/sabre-6quad/README.txt

 There is a lot of testing that could be done but, unfortunately, I still have no i.MX6 hardware to test on.

+2016-03-28: I now have a used MCIMX6Q-SDB which is similar to the target configuration described below except that it does not have the 10.1" LVDS display.
+Next step:  Figure out how to run a copy of NuttX using U-Boot.

 Platform Features
 =================